 A number of health plan options are available for benefit eligible full-time and benefit eligible part-time employees and their eligible dependents for financial protection against certain costs associated with the provision of medical care.
-Coverage for eligible employees is effective the first day of the month following the hire date.
+Coverage for eligible employees is effective the first of the month following 30-days of hire.

 Employees or dependents may be eligible to continue participation in the health, dental and vision plans, at their own expense, for 18 or 36 months following these qualifying events: